McAuliffe’s decision to have Weingarten speak at rally mocked by Republicans

 CLICK HERE FOR LIVE UPDATES ON ELECTION DAY

-Weingarten's supporters see her as a leader forced to deal with a once-in-a-generation pandemic filled with uncertainties--especially in the early days.
+Weingarten's supporters see her as a leader forced to deal with a once-in-a-generation pandemic filled with uncertainties – especially in the early days.
 She has the herculean task of trying to open schools all while making sure teachers and students were safe, they say.

 CIVIL RIGHTS LEADER HITS MCAULIFFE OVER APPROACH TO EDUCATION